a2stuff/a2d/desktop/README.md

 DeskTop application code is in the lower 48k of both Aux and Main:

-* Aux $851F-$BFFF - sitting above the GUI library (`desktop_aux.s`)
+* Aux $8580-$BFFF - sitting above the GUI library (`desktop_aux.s`)
 * Main $4000-$BEFF (`desktop_main.s`)

 ...and in the Aux language card area (accessible from both aux and main code) are relays, buffers and resources:

+* Aux $D000-$D1FF - main-to-aux relay calls
-* Aux $D000-$ECFF - relays and other aux/main helpers, resources (menus, strings, window)
+* Aux $D200-$ECFF - resources (menus, strings, window)
 * Aux $ED00-$FAFF - hole for data buffer - entries for each icon on desktop/in windows
 * Aux $FB00-$FFFF - more resources (file types, icons)

 ($C000-$CFFF is reserved for I/O, and main $BF page and language card is ProDOS)

 `desktop_res.s` defines these common resources.
 It is built as part of `desktop.s`.

-Early in the build process it is also built as part of `desktop_res_build.s` which is processed to produce `out/desktop_res.inc`, which is used by the overlay sources.
+The DeskTop code in Aux primarily implements the actual desktop GUI, drawing file icons in windows, volume icons on the desktop, handling selection and dragging, and tracking icons in windows; this code is implemented as a library with MLI-style calls.
+The code in Main handles the bulk of the application logic.

+When running, lower memory use includes:

+* Main $800-$1BFF is used as scratch space for a variety of routines.
+* Main $1C00-$1FFF is used as a 1k ProDOS I/O buffer.

+* Aux $0800-$1AFF is a "save area"; used by MGTK to store the background when menus are drawn so it can be restored without redrawing.
+The save area is also used by DeskTop to save the background for alert dialogs, and icon outlines when dragging.
-Aux $1B00-$1F7F holds lists of icons, one for the desktop then one for up to 8 windows.
+* Aux $1B00-$1F7F holds lists of icons, one for the desktop then one for up to 8 windows.
 First byte is a count, up to 127 icon entries.
 Icon numbers map indirectly into a table at $ED00 that holds the type, coordinates, etc.
-Aux $1F80-$1FFF is a map of used/free icon numbers, as they are reassigned as windows are opened and closed.
+* Aux $1F80-$1FFF is a map of used/free icon numbers, as they are reassigned as windows are opened and closed.

 ### Overlays